omeka/omeka-s-enduser/docs/content/items.md

 ![Batch edit items form, with options as described above.
 Everything is grayscale](/content/contentfiles/items_batchedit.png)

-In addition,  you can use the bottoms at the bottom of the batch edit form to add properties to every item:
+In addition,  you can use the buttons at the bottom of the batch edit form to add properties to every item:

 - add text value
 - add resource value